ByteOverlord/Watch_Quake/README.md

 * Audio will not transmit through Bluetooth
 * Audio stutters occasionally
 * Camera rotates suddenly on some occasions
+* Smooth animation on, torches flicker on the edges of the view
 * R_AliasDrawModel trivial_accept disabled (Incorrect bounding box?)
 * Sound does not playback on app start (Put the game to the dock and open it from there again.)
 * App does not start anymore (Build the app to the watch from Xcode.
 Force quit the app on the watch while Xcode is still running.
 Close Xcode and disconnect the iPhone from the computer.
 Start the app from the watch)